-It is a course of two halves.
-We are continuing with the popular critical condition CBDs, which this year will cover neurovascular injuries, compartment syndrome and physiological response to trauma.
-There will also be a new quick-fire trauma meeting called “The Good, the Bad and the Ugly” which will look at basic science of trauma, biomechanics and complications.
+Finally, the popular critical condition CBDs will return, which this year will cover diabetic foot and the 'foot attack', cauda equina syndrome, and the painful paediatric hip and spine.
+There will also be a return of the brilliant quick-fire trauma meeting called 'The Good, the Bad and the Ugly' which will look at basic science of trauma, biomechanics and complications.

 A discounted course fee of £200 is available only for BOA members.

 (£300 for non-BOA members)

 Consultant Spinal Surgeon, Royal Devon & Exeter Hospital

 Mr Mike Anderton studied medicine at The University of Manchester Medical School (2001-2006).
 Following this, he completed the North West Deanery Trauma and Orthopaedic registrar program in 2017.
 Further specialist training was then obtained in Munich and Adelaide, before taking a spinal surgery consultant position at the Royal Devon & Exeter Hospital (November 2018).
 His practice involves both adult and paediatric spinal surgery.

 Mr Bhalaik is a Consultant Hand and Upper Limb Surgeon on Merseyside.
 He runs a busy hand and upper limb service in his hospital, treating all aspects of traumatic and complex upper limb injuries.
 He has a wide range of research interests, which include regional anaesthesia, fracture fixation and the assessment of acutely injured hand and upper limb injuries.